Time for Me to Fly (song)

 "Time for Me to Fly" is a song by American rock band REO Speedwagon, released in 1978 as the second single from the album You Can Tune a Piano, but You Can't Tuna Fish.
 It was written by lead singer Kevin Cronin and took 10 years to write.
 The song originally reached number 56 on the Billboard Hot 100, but later reached number 34 on the Digital Songs chart after being used in Netflix's Ozark.
 It also reached number 90 on the Canadian charts.
 The song has a BPM of 81 BPM and plays in 4/4 time signature.

-Cash Box praised the "melodic singing and acoustic guitar work...enveloping chorus and...catchy lyric."
-Record World said that it is "characteristic of the group's imaginative use of rock's common raw materials."
+Writing and recording

+Cronin originally wrote the song in the early 1970s and he wanted to include it on the 1976 album R.E.O. but it was rejected by the album's producer John Stronach.
+After Cronin redid the song's arrangement and completed the chorus, the song was included on You Can Tune a Piano, but You Can't Tuna Fish, which was produced by the band.